BurcinSayin/ButterflyValley/Quests/Mission4/Journal.md

 ---

 **13th of Dutyhold, 3828**
 The High Command has ordered the facility to be sealed following Iomedae's next visit.
 All personnel except for a small security team are to be evacuated.
 I'm to ensure no evidence of the facility's activities remains accessible.
 The implications are clear - they intend for neither Iomedae nor her contingent to leave Whisperhold.
 I cannot be complicit in this.
 Whatever they're hiding, it isn't worth the life of Knight-Commander Iomedae, whose dedication to our people I've admired throughout my career.
-May the gods forgive what I'm about to do.
+May fate hide my transgression from the Vanguard's light.

 ---